 We expect that the extent of non-linearity would greatly influence cellular responses to random failures, and Hill coefficients can strongly influence G and m0.
 In Power-law networks, Hill cooperation between essential modules with dense interactions will also likely have stronger non-linearity.
 We will systematically compare aging dynamics in Poisson and power-law networks with either positive or negative cooperation of failure rates.

 There are many theoretical possibilities on how a network module would be rate limiting in aging, including power-law configuration.
 We will focus on synthetic lethality – a biological relevant example that can be experimentally tested.
 Synthetic lethality occurs when two gene deletions are needed for cell death.
 Many single-gene deletions do not lead to cell death in yeast, but double deletion of two genes can result in lethality.
 When one of the synthetic lethal genes is deleted, it should decrease robustness and lead to smaller G and larger m0.
-This expected effect of synthetic lethal pairs will be empirically tested in Aim 2.4, using the yeast deletion collection available in PI’s lab.
+This expected effect of synthetic lethal pairs will be empirically tested in Aim 2.4, using the yeast deletion collection available in PI’s laboratory.